The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Root causes and triggers

-There can be many root causes of PCOS, and the exact triggers for the condition are not fully clear.
+There can be many root causes of PMOS, and the exact triggers for the condition are not fully clear.

 A genetic predisposition is usually present, but it may only surface through a combination of environmental triggers - for example diet and lifestyle, toxins, or an imbalance in the gut microbiome.

 The key point is that it will be different for each person.
-Understanding what is driving your androgen excess and determining your type of PCOS is essential for getting the right support.
+Understanding what is driving your androgen excess and determining your type of PMOS is essential for getting the right support.

-• Insulin-resistant PCOS - the most common type, driven by high insulin levels
+• Insulin-resistant PMOS - the most common type, driven by high insulin levels

-• Post-pill PCOS - a temporary surge in androgens after stopping certain types of birth control pill
+• Post-pill PMOS - a temporary surge in androgens after stopping certain types of birth control pill

-• Inflammatory PCOS - driven by chronic inflammation, often originating in the gut or from diet, lifestyle or toxin exposure
+• Inflammatory PMOS - driven by chronic inflammation, often originating in the gut or from diet, lifestyle or toxin exposure

-• Adrenal PCOS - where the adrenal glands (rather than the ovaries) are the main source of excess androgens
+• Adrenal PMOS - where the adrenal glands (rather than the ovaries) are the main source of excess androgens

 Each type drives androgen excess in different ways and may present with different symptoms, which is why a one-size-fits-all approach rarely works.

-The effects of PCOS can be felt across all body systems:
+The effects of PMOS can be felt across all body systems:

-A key feature of PCOS is irregular and unpredictable periods due to disrupted ovulation and high androgens.
+A key feature of PMOS is irregular and unpredictable periods due to disrupted ovulation and high androgens.
 Without regular ovulation, cycles become erratic and difficult to track.

 Metabolic symptoms